How Do RAIN RFID Systems Work?

 What is an electronic product code (EPC)?

 The electronic product code (EPC) stored in a tag chip's memory typically takes the form of a 96-bit string of data.
 The first eight bits are a header that identifies the version of the protocol.
 The next bits identify the organization that manages the data for this tag.
-Then there is an object class, identifying the type of product the tag is attached to.
+Then there is an object class or item reference, identifying the exact type of product the tag is attached to.
 And the last group is a unique serial number for that particular tag.
 The whole EPC number can also be used as a key into a global database for uniquely identifying that particular product.

 Why don’t RAIN RFID tags need batteries?